grafana/grafana/docs/sources/panels-visualizations/visualizations/_index.md

   - [Node graph][] for directed graphs or networks.
   - [Traces][] is the main visualization for traces.
   - [Flame graph][] is the main visualization for profiling.
-  - [Canvas][] free visualization panel allowing you to create your own visualization.
+  - [Canvas][] allows you to explicitly place elements within static and dynamic layouts.
-  - [Geomap][] is a visual representation helping you to visualize or track assets in a map.
+  - [Geomap][] helps you visualize geospatial data.
 - Widgets
   - [Dashboard list][] can list dashboards.
   - [Alert list][] can list alerts.